kubernetes-sigs/gateway-api/site-src/concepts/tooling.md

 ## `gwctl`

-A command line tool for managing your Gateway API resouces.
+A command line tool for managing your Gateway API resources.
 Explore your policies, xRoutes, and interact with your resources.

 Get started [here](https://github.com/kubernetes-sigs/gwctl?tab=readme-ov-file#installation)!